 We have greatly improved the usability of uptime reports:

 Uptime monitors can now be fully managed through our REST API, giving you the option to automatically create, pause, and delete uptime checks as well as embed uptime reports in your applications.
-This blog post from our engineering blog walks you through a code example using NodeJS.

 Until now, you were able to set a timeout as low as 1 second for your uptime checks.
 While this is more than enough for most scenarios, sometimes you want to make sure that the end points you’re monitoring respond in the sub-second range.
 You can now set the timeout value for your monitors in milliseconds.